blaqdreep/bash-script/README.md

 Ubuntu machine for execution.
 Basic understanding of Bash scripting.
 Script Implementation
-Step 1: Reading CSV File
+Step 1: Reading text File
-The script begins by reading a CSV file containing usernames and associated groups.
+The script begins by reading a text file containing usernames and associated groups.
 Each line is parsed to extract usernames and group memberships.

 Step 2: Group Management
 For each group specified: